Keyboard shortcuts

 Breaking changes:

-• Schema change for ganzua constraints inspect: groups was renamed to in_groups.
+• Schema change for ganzua constraints inspect: renamed the groups JSON field to in_groups.

 New features: